Menu Decorator

 What does the one-step approval procedure mean?

-This is the procedure whereby the technical service performs the approval test for all required equipment or parts, as well as vehicle type approval tests that are the basis for issuing the EU type approval certificate or the type approval certificate for the vehicle.
+This is the procedure whereby the technical service performs the approval test for all required equipment or components, as well as vehicle type approval tests that are the basis for issuing the EU type approval certificate or the type approval certificate for the vehicle.

 What does the mixed approval procedure mean?

-This is a step-by-step type approval procedure, during which the manufacturer may omit from their submission one or more type approval certificates for UN equipment or components or UNECE type approval certificates for vehicle type approval testing, provided that they are substituted by reports containing the approval results of these equipment items or parts.
+This is a step-by-step type approval procedure, during which the manufacturer may omit from their submission one or more type approval certificates for UN equipment or components or UNECE type approval certificates for vehicle type approval testing, provided that they are substituted by reports containing the approval results of these equipment items or components.

 What is a vehicle type?